emerald-dao/beginner-cadence-course/README.md

 ## "When can I start?"

-Whenever you want my friend!
-I will be publishing new content quite frequently, so make sure to stay up to date on all the stuffz :)
+Whenever you want my friend! :)

 You can start the first day [here](https://github.com/jacob-tucker/Flow-Zero-to-Jacob/tree/main/chapter1.0/day1).

+## <a href="https://academy.ecdao.org" target="_blank">Emerald Academy</a>

+This course is being used inside of <a href="https://academy.ecdao.org" target="_blank">Emerald Academy</a>, which is a series of educational resources & bootcamps created by your *best* friends at Emerald City.
+If you're interested in more educational content or getting involved in the broader Emerald City community, come join our <a href="https://discord.gg/emeraldcity" target="_blank">Discord</a> :)

 ## Ending Remarks